(c) 2010-2020 CirKits.com, Document revision: July 15, 2020

 The SCC3 can be used to charge a 24V battery, but the kit needs to be modified with a few additional user-supplied parts.
 While the SCC3 can be modified to work with a 24V battery system, the circuit would require a complete re-design to work with systems above 24V.
-With the stock 12V SCC3, the open-circuit voltage of a PV panel that is used to charge a 24V battery can be more than 36V, and that is above the ratings for some of the SCC3 components.
-See the SCC3 circuit page and look for the section on SCC3-e1 24V Modification for details.
+With the stock 12V SCC3, the open-circuit voltage of a PV panel that is used to charge a 24V battery can be more than 36V, and that is above the ratings for some of the components in the unmodified SCC3.
+See the SCC3 circuit page for the 24V modification details.

 Q: Can I use two SCC3 kits in series to charge a 24V battery?

 No, the SCC3 circuit is not designed to operate in that manner.

 Q: Can I use multiple SCC3 kits in parallel for a higher maximum charging

 Q: My battery's voltage drops after the sun goes down, is there a problem